Scholarships Available

 - Preferred GPA of 2.5 to 3.5

-- Awarded to a Newaygo County resident or student graduating from a Newaygo County High School
+To be awarded to a Newaygo County resident or student graduating from a Newaygo County High School

 - Preference given to students pursuing a vocational trade or skilled trade